Keith Turner (motorcyclist): Motorcycle racing career

-Turner was born in London, England but, lived in New Zealand from the age of five.
+Turner was born in London, England, but lived in New Zealand from the age of five.
 He purchased a Matchless 500 as his first motorcycle at the age of 15.
 He began motorcycle racing at the age of 16 aboard a BSA A50 while he completed a car mechanic apprenticeship.
-By 1966 Turner was winning so often aboard a Bultaco 250 that, he made the decision to go to Europe to compete in the Grand Prix world championships.
+By 1966 Turner was winning so often aboard a Bultaco 250 that he made the decision to go to Europe to compete in the Grand Prix world championships.

 In 1967, Turner entered his first European race in Czechoslovakia, but he crashed his Bultaco 250 while leading in the rain.
-During the next few seasons Turner rode one of six specially built 500cc Lintos, which was powered by a pair of 250cc Aermacchi-Harley Davidson four-stroke, single-cylinder engines joined together.
-Despite racing with and leading the reigning world champion, Giacomo Agostini during the 1968 500cc Finnish Grand Prix, the Lintos were extremely unreliable and Turner rarely finished a race although, he did win the preseason invitational Mettet Grand Prix in 1969.
+During the next few seasons Turner rode one of six specially built 500cc Lintos, which was powered by a pair of 250cc Aermacchi-Harley Davidson four-stroke, single-cylinder engines joined.
+Despite racing with and leading the reigning world champion, Giacomo Agostini, during the 1968 500cc Finnish Grand Prix, the Lintos were extremely unreliable and Turner rarely finished a race, although he did win the preseason invitational Mettet Grand Prix in 1969.
 In the 1970 250cc Finnish Grand Prix, he placed fifth aboard a Yamaha TD250.

-Turner's most successful world championship season came in 1971 racing on a Suzuki T500 sponsored by Rod Coleman, the first New Zealand competitor to win an Isle of Man TT race.
+Turner's most successful world championship season came in 1971, racing on a Suzuki T500 sponsored by Rod Coleman, the first New Zealand competitor to win an Isle of Man TT race.
 Turner would serve as his own mechanic.
-He started the season finishing second to Agostini in the Austrian Grand Prix held at the Salzburgring circuit but then, crashed while in second behind Agostini at the West German Grand Prix held at the challenging Nurburgring circuit.
-His Suzuki suffered mechanical difficulties at the Isle of Man TT resulting in a seventh place finish.
-At the Dutch TT, he made a poor start but, recovered to finish the race in fourth place.
-After retiring from the Belgian Grand Prix with an engine failure he rebounded to score to consecutive second place finishes behind Agostini at the East German and Swedish Grand Prix races.
+He started the season finishing second to Agostini in the Austrian Grand Prix held at the Salzburgring circuit but then crashed while in second behind Agostini at the West German Grand Prix held at the challenging Nürburgring circuit.
+His Suzuki suffered mechanical difficulties at the Isle of Man TT resulting in a seventh-place finish.
+At the Dutch TT, he made a poor start but recovered to finish the race in fourth place.
+After retiring from the Belgian Grand Prix with an engine failure he rebounded to score to consecutive second-place finishes behind Agostini at the East German and Swedish Grand Prix races.
 He was in second place at the Finnish Grand Prix when an engine misfire forced him back to fourth place.
 He ended the season with a sixth place in Italy and a fifth place in Spain to secure second place in the 500cc world championship, just one point ahead of Rob Bron, also riding a Suzuki T500.
 New Zealand road racers had a string of second placings in the premier class – Ginger Molloy in 1970, Turner in 1971 and Kim Newcombe in 1973.

 Turner suffered through numerous mechanical problems in 1973 causing him to become disillusioned with racing in Europe and decided to return to New Zealand.
-After racing motorcycles for a few more years and operating a motorcycle business he retired in Rotarua, New Zealand.
+After racing motorcycles for a few more years and operating a motorcycle business he retired in Rotorua, New Zealand.